-Both medrasas were in need of repair and rehabilitation and hopefully they are in better shape today.
+Both madrasas were in need of repair and rehabilitation and hopefully they are in better shape today.

-The Attarine medrasa is named, I think, because of its location near the perfume suq.
-It is the smaller of Fes’s medrasas, but shares the same architectural features as the Bou Inania.
+The Attarine madrasa is named, I think, because of its location near the perfume suq.
+It is the smaller of Fes’s madrasas, but shares the same architectural features as the Bou Inania.

-There is no prayer hall, as the medrasa is located close to the Qarawiyin Mosque so perhaps one was not needed.
+There is no prayer hall, as the madrasa is located close to the Qarawiyyin Mosque so perhaps one was not needed.

 If you would like to know more about Fes in the medieval period, you may also want to read the historical novel, Leo Africanus.
 Written in French by the Lebanese novelist, Amin Maalouf, there is a good English language translation.
 Our local book club read it a few years back.